In the ocean of her memories a scene percolated to the surface.

 Elena disagreed strongly.

 Gertrude was beautiful.
 That was part of her charm: her knightly, gallant aesthetic.
 Gertrude had always been much taller than Elena.
 She was older by three or four years, so as kids it was always natural for Gertrude to be bigger, but Elena never caught up.
 Gertrude was tall, strong, long-limbed.
 She was not particularly gifted with curves.
 Under her gold and black uniform, with its ornamented shoulders and long cape, and the tall, straight ceremonial hat that she wore, she looked even more physically “boyish.”
 And yet, she had a naturally regal countenance.
-Her aquiline nose, olive skin and green eyes were striking.
+Her aquiline nose, swarthy olive-tan skin and green eyes were striking.
 She had her dark hair tied up in a ponytail, bangs parted to either side, framing her face.

 “Stop it with the modesty!
 Oh I could kiss your face Gertrude!
 I’m so happy!”